jjxxs/websocket-ts/README.md

 ## Quickstart
 This example shows how to use the package, complete with message buffering and automatic reconnection.
 The created websocket will echo back any received messages.
+It will buffer messages when disconnected and attempt to reconnect every 1 second.

 ```typescript
 import {